spring-attic/gs-accessing-data-gemfire/README.md

 }
 ```

-In the configuration, you need to add the `@@EnableGemfireRepositories` annotation.
+In the configuration, you need to add the `@EnableGemfireRepositories` annotation.

 One piece that's missing is a Gemfire cache.
 That is the target place to store all data.
 For that, you have Spring Data Gemfire's convenient `CacheFactoryBean`.